Cheyenne Central High School

 Cheyenne Central High School is a public secondary school (grades 9-12) located in Cheyenne, Wyoming, United States.
 It serves Laramie County School District #1.
-The high school serves students who attended McCormick JHS, Clawson ES, Davis ES, Deming/Miller ES, Freedom ES, Gilchrist ES, Hobbs ES, Jessup ES, Pioneer Park ES, Willadsen ES, and Saddle Ridge ES in Cheyenne.
-The current principals are Karen Delbridge, Nicholas Lamp, and Brian Aragon.
+The high school serves students who attended McCormick JHS, Clawson ES, Corlett/Churchill ES, Davis ES, Deming/Miller ES, Freedom ES, Gilchrist ES, Hobbs ES, Jessup ES, Pioneer Park ES, Willadsen ES, and Saddle Ridge ES in Cheyenne.
+The current principals are Karen Delbridge, Nicholas Lamp.

 History

 Cheyenne High School, the predecessor of Cheyenne Central High School, was the first high school in Wyoming, founded in 1869.
 The school is a charter member of the North Central Association of Colleges and Secondary Schools.
 Cheyenne Central High School was first accredited in 1904 and continues to be accredited by that organization and by the Wyoming State Department of Education.

 Academics

 Cheyenne Central offers 21 Advanced Placement programs.
 For the 2012-2013 school year, Cheyenne Central made "Adequate Yearly Progress" in accordance with the Federal No Child Left Behind Act.